Two Component Doublet-Triplet Scalar Dark Matter stabilising the Electroweak vacuum: Dark Matter phenomenology

-Here the processes responsible for DM conversion will now be reversed and the IHD is expected to be responsible for the production of the second dark matter $T^0$ $i.e.~ H_0H_0 \rightarrow T^0 T^0$.
+Prior to ending this section, we comment on the consequences of an $m_{H_0} > m_{T_0}$ hierarchy.
+Here the processes responsible for DM conversion will now be reversed and the inert doublet is expected to be responsible for the production of the second dark matter $T_0$ i.e. $H_0 H_0 \to T_0 T_0$.
 As mentioned before, a sub-TeV scalar triplet always leads to an under abundant relic due to high co(annihilation) rates to gauge boson final states.
-Given that we restrict $m_{H_0} < 500$ GeV in this study, demanding $m_{H_0}>m_{T^0}$ at the same time implies that even the $H_0 H_0 \to T_0 T_0$ conversion does not suffice to generate the observed relic.
-Therefore, this particular case with $m_{H_0}>m_{T^0}$ is not very appealing from the two-component DM perspective.
+Given that we restrict $m_{H_0} < $ 500 GeV in this study, demanding $m_{H_0} > m_{T_0}$ at the same time implies that even the $H_0 H_0 \to T_0 T_0$ conversion does not suffice to generate the observed relic.
+Therefore, the $m_{H_0} > m_{T_0}$ hierarchy is not appealing from the two component DM perspective and we shall not consider it any further.